 Comments

+This video goes through kit organisation.
 If you are training in the UK between October and April, I seriously suggest you consider buying one of these warm, fleece-lined sleeping bags.
-The Volvo Ocean bag is brilliant, but about 5 x the price of this bag.
+The Volvo Ocean bag is brilliant, but about 5 x the price of this bag, so if money is tight, this bag will do the job.
+Alternatively, you can hire an Ocean Sleeping Bag from us - just click here for more information.

 https://www.fierceturtle.co.uk/pre-used-kit Le Chameau Boots: http://bit.ly/sailingboots Ocean Sleeping Bag Hire: http://bit.ly/oceansleepingbag